 PsySSA President in 1996-1998 and 2006, Prof Saths Cooper, PhD is PsySSA’s 1st Fellow.
 The 1st non-medical/dental professional to become Vice President of the HPCSA, he is President of the International Union of Psychological Science (IUPsyS) and the Pan-African Psychology Union (PAPU), of which PsySSA is a founding member.
 Hon Fellow of the British and Irish Psychological Societies – with whom PsySSA has MOUs – he is the recipient of numerous awards, including from IUPsyS, the International Association of Applied Psychology and the American Psychological Association.
 Vice President of the International Social Science Council (ISSC), he chairs the SA Board for the International Council for Science (ICSU) at the National Research Foundation.

 Dr Ann Watts

 Ann Watts is a clinical psychologist whose area of work is neuropsychology.
 She is a Past President of PsySSA and currently chairs Standing Committee on International Relations.
-Ann is President of the International Neuropsychological Society and a Past President of the SA Clinical Neuropsychological Association.
+Ann is also a Past President of the International Neuropsychological Society and the SA Clinical Neuropsychological Association.
 She is Secretary General of the International Union of Psychological Science (IUPsyS) and Treasurer of the Pan African Psychology Union.
 Ann serves on WHO’s International Advisory Group for the Revision of the International Classification of Diseases – 10th Revision (ICD-10) and their Consultation Group on the Classification of Behavioural and Psychological Symptoms in Neurocognitive Disorders for ICD-11.